IanKeen/IanKeen.github.io/_posts/2020-05-11-container-coordinators.md

 tags: uikit coordinators
 ---

 SwiftUI is the new hotness right now, however not everyone is willing or able to go 'all in' on it just yet.
-For those of us still working away under UIKit I wanted to share a technique I have been using for a while now to deal with constructing a UI hierarchy and managing navigation.
+For those of us still working away under UIKit, I wanted to share a technique I have been using for a while now to deal with constructing a UI hierarchy and managing navigation.

 ## Coordinators

-You've likely all heard about, and possibly tried, [Coordinators](https://khanlou.com/2015/01/the-coordinator/) a fantastic pattern by [Soroush Khanlou](https://twitter.com/khanlou).
+You've likely all heard about, and possibly tried, [Coordinators](https://khanlou.com/2015/01/the-coordinator/), a fantastic pattern by [Soroush Khanlou](https://twitter.com/khanlou).
 I used this pattern myself for a long time.
-It solved the problem of decoupling navigation from View Controllers so that they could potentially be reused under any number of difference scenarios.
+It solved the problem of decoupling navigation from View Controllers so that they could potentially be reused under any number of different scenarios.

 As I used this pattern more and more I would often feel some recurring, nagging, issues.
 I began to notice things like: